-But one area not often explored is the bike stem.
+But one area not often explored is the stem.

 The idea behind the suspension stem is that it dampens road bumps, shocks and buzz before it gets to your body, reducing impact forces on your hands and wrists and keeping you more comfortable on your ride.
-This technically allows you to ride further and more efficiently provided the road surface isn’t smooth.
+This allows you to ride further and more efficiently on uneven road surfaces.

 The suspension stems these days are often optimised around road riding, resulting in much less travel than the stems of the past.
 Manufacturing techniques have also improved vastly to now provide a much lighter and more adjustable product than 20 years ago.

 A suspension stem can eliminate the need for a suspension fork on dirt roads, saving a significant amount of weight from a bike.
 In addition, when you forgo a suspension fork, you no longer have to worry about making your panniers ‘sprung’ if you use them.